PsyTeachR/demopkg/README.md

 This demo package can be used to allow people to catch up with the [Coding Club](https://psyteachr.github.io/intro-r-pkgs/) sessions.

-To clone this package project to your computer, run the following code.
+To clone this package project to your computer, download the zip file using the green Code button above.

+Alternatively, you can run the following code.
 Set `destdir` to the directory where you want to save this project directory (defaults to your current working directory).

 ``` r
 # set fork = TRUE if you want to fork to your github